*March 6, 2020 Update*

 - Race Duration: 1.5 to 3hrs

-Because of time limitations for both volunteers (we don’t want them to freeze) and the S2SG (the last download of the evening is at 5:00pm), we will have strict time cutoffs that ensure all athletes have returned to the finish line within three hours.
-For athletes registered in the Long Course, if you reach the cutoff point (announced at pre-race meeting) beyond that time, you will be directed to continue via the short course and included in those results.
+Because of time limitations for both volunteers (we don’t want them to freeze) and concerns with public interaction on the hill, we will have strict time cutoffs that ensure all athletes have returned to the finish line within three hours.
+For athletes registered in the Long Course, if you reach the cutoff point (announced at pre-race meeting) beyond that time, you will be directed to continue via the short course and included in those results – please don’t be offended, it means you get lunch and prizes sooner!

 What if the weather sucks or avi conditions are bad?